-Thus, the TD receives information from all supervisors and those of others who have had significant contact with the intern, in addition to her own impressions.
+Thus, the TD receives information from all supervisors and those of others who have had significant contact with the intern, in addition to their own impressions.
+The intern will receive a document showing their overall performance across supervisors and settings as well as their strengths, areas for growth and current challenges, which is shared with their graduate program.
 This process is viewed as an opportunity for the TD to provide integrative feedback regarding the collective experience of others who have had significant interactions with the intern.
 Both parties discuss how the internship experience is progressing, and the intern is provided with the opportunity to give their reactions and critiques of supervisors and other aspects of the training experience.
 It may be in the context of this meeting or whenever during the rotation that a problem is identified that the TD and the intern may arrange for a modification of the intern's training program to address specific training needs and/or the needs of the training program.